-And Quinn will retain at least four members of the previous coaching staff: special-teams coordinator Keith Armstrong, defensive line coach Bryan Cox, wide receivers coach Terry Robiskie and former assistant offensive line coach Wade Harman, who will now coach the tight ends.
+And Quinn will retain at least four members of the previous coaching staff: special teams coordinator Keith Armstrong, defensive line coach Bryan Cox, wide receivers coach Terry Robiskie, and former assistant offensive line coach Wade Harman, who will now coach the tight ends.
 Running backs coach Gerald Brown could return, too.

-Quinn was the defensive line coach under Richard Smith when Smith was the Miami Dolphins' defensive coordinator in 2005, and they also coached together with the 49ers.
+Quinn was the defensive line coach under Richard Smith when Smith was the Miami Dolphins' defensive coordinator back in 2005, and they also coached together with the 49ers.
 Quinn and Armstrong worked together with the Miami Dolphins, while Quinn and Cox worked together with the New York Jets.

-Some of Quinn's coaching influences include Seahawks coach Pete Carroll, Alabama coach and former Dolphins coach Nick Saban, and the late Joe Gardi, who was the defensive coordinator for the Jets during the days of the "Sack Exchange."
+Some of Quinn's coaching influences include Seahawks coach Pete Carroll, current Alabama coach and former Dolphins coach Nick Saban, and the late Joe Gardi, who was the defensive coordinator for the Jets during the days of the "Sack Exchange."
 Gardi was the head coach at Hofstra when Quinn was an assistant at the school.

-Falcons Reach Deal With Dan Quinn
+Falcons to introduce Dan Quinn